-Dwork's original definition of differential privacy (Definition \ref{def:dp}) emanates from a notion of statistical indistinguishability of two different probability distributions given by the next definition. \begin{definition}[Statistical Closeness] Two probability distributions $P_1$ and $P_2$ are said to be $(\epsilon, \delta)-$ close denoted as $P_1 \overset{(\epsilon, \delta)}{\approx}P_2$ over the measurable space $(\Omega, \mathcal{F})$ iff the following inequalities hold.
+Dwork's original definition of differential privacy in Definition \ref{def:dp} emanates from a notion of statistical indistinguishability of two different probability distributions given by the next definition. \begin{definition}[Statistical Closeness] Two probability distributions $P_1$ and $P_2$ are said to be $(\epsilon, \delta)-$ close denoted by $P_1 \overset{(\epsilon, \delta)}{\approx}P_2$ over the measurable space $(\Omega, \mathcal{F})$ iff the following inequalities hold.

 \end{definition} Some important properties of statistical closeness are reminded here which will be used in Section \ref{sec:shannon_inf} to prove equality between mutual information functional and differential privacy. \begin{enumerate} \item Property 1: Statistical closeness have the following relation with Kullback-Leibler divergence.
 Note that, the right hand sides of the inequalities are given in nats. \item Property 2: Due to Pinsker's inequality, we also have